AdriQD/attentionQST/README.md

 The deep learning model is a combination of 1D convolutional neural networks and self-attention transformer.
 The project goal is doublefold: improve over the classical QST approach, by generating a full-fledge deep learning noise filter function, and second, achieve higher generalization ability, i.e. reducing the training data amount, for the network model (see Fig.2 in the article).

-All the codes are provided in notebook, with commented markdown blocks.The commented notebooks are meant to be self consistent and indipendent.
-In this way, we aim at breaking down the whole pipeline in separeted, sorted steps.
+All the codes are provided in notebook, with commented markdown blocks.The commented notebooks are meant to be self consistent and indipendent, in this way, help using them.

 ## Dependecies